CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 - Save the data in file "interim/Wikiproject_Bio.csv".

-## Step 2: Retrieve Creation Dates
+### Step 1.2: Retrieve Creation Dates
-#### For Entries Without Deletion Nominations:
-- Use the [Wikipedia REST API](https://www.mediawiki.org/wiki/API:Query) to extract the creation dates of the articles from which are recieved from Step 1.
+- Use the [Wikipedia REST API](https://www.mediawiki.org/wiki/API:Query) to extract the creation dates of the articles from which are recieved from Step 1.1.
 ```
   make creation_date
 ```
 - Save the results in the file "raw/Quarry/Wikiproject_Bio2_creation_dates.csv."

-## Step 3: Identify Articles Nominated for Deletion in AfD
+## Step 2: Identify Articles Nominated for Deletion in AfD
 - Use [Quarry](https://meta.wikimedia.org/wiki/Research:Quarry) to retrieve nominated articles of all categories on AfD deliberations.
 - Extract timestamps for AfD nominations.
 ### English